SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ### Adjing obstacles

-1. Adjing is seen as more undesirable than speaking by the vast majority of the circuit, as can be seen from
+1. Adjing is seen as more undesirable than speaking by the vast majority of the circuit, as seen from
 - The constant requests on mixidea and 4crossmock where speaker slots have been filled up fast but nobody wants to voluntarily adj.
 - The constant adj scarcity in tournaments and begging to OC to waive off adj slots, or begging to juniors to adj.
 2. Adjing tournaments can disappoint freshers due to a multitude of reasons like